-Partnering with a merchant account provider (sometimes called a “merchant acquiring bank”) lets businesses accept credit and debit cards as forms of payment.
-While many merchants work with banks or financial institutions, other merchants may opt to work with providers like Square, PayPal or QuickBooks to process credit card transactions.
+Partnering with a merchant account provider (sometimes called a “business acquiring bank”) lets businesses accept credit and debit cards as forms of payment.
+While many businesses work with banks or financial institutions, other businesses may opt to work with providers like Square, PayPal or QuickBooks to process credit card transactions.

-To find the provider that’s right for them, merchants should compare the services, fees and extras each provider offers.
+To find the provider that’s right for them, businesses should compare the services, fees and extras each provider offers.
 Businesses in high-risk categories will find themselves with fewer options.

 Merchant Chargeback Insurance Provider

-A good chargeback insurance provider will always provide a final decision on whether to approve a transaction and will guarantee every transaction.
-But merchants must also understand that guaranteeing transactions isn’t enough.
+A good chargeback insurance provider will always deliver a final decision on whether to approve a transaction and will guarantee every transaction.
+But businesses must also understand that guaranteeing transactions isn’t enough.

-Sure, merchants want to be confident that their provider will reimburse them for any costs incurred from a fraudulent chargeback.
-But merchants also need to know their vendor is thoroughly reviewing every suspicious transaction to determine its validity — not just playing it safe by declining every questionable transaction to avoid paying chargeback fees.
+Sure, businesses want to be confident that their provider will reimburse them for any costs incurred from a fraudulent chargeback.
+But they also need to know their vendor is thoroughly reviewing every suspicious transaction to determine its validity—not just playing it safe by declining every questionable transaction to avoid paying chargeback fees[JB9] .
 In the end, it’s about finding a vendor that will optimize approvals while minimizing chargebacks.

-Multichannel merchants focus on getting their products into the hands of customers, wherever they may be.
-Over the years, multichannel selling has expanded from brick-and-mortar stores, phone sales and catalogs to now include e-commerce sales made via apps, mobile devices, social media sites and online marketplaces.
+Multichannel businesses focus on getting their products into the hands of customers, wherever they may be.
+Over the years, multichannel selling has expanded from brick-and-mortar stores, phone sales and catalogs and now includes ecommerce sales made via apps, mobile devices, social media sites and online marketplaces.
 Multichannel sales are expected to account for nearly 46% of all ecommerce sales by 2023.

 Near-Field Communication (NFC) Payments

-Sometimes known as “contactless payments, NFC payments occur when two devices “talk” when they’re near each other and complete a transaction.
+Sometimes known as “contactless payments,” NFC payments occur when two devices “talk” while they’re near each other and complete a transaction.
 Apple Pay, Android Pay and Samsung Pay are some of the most common NFC payment platforms.

-While many smartphones have this technology built-in, merchants must purchase an NFC-enabled payments reader to accept contactless payments.
+While many smartphones have this technology built-in, businesses must purchase an NFC-enabled payments reader to accept contactless payments.

 Because NFC mobile payments are dynamically encrypted, they’re considered a safe way to process transactions.
 Customers think so, too: The number of worldwide NFC payment users skyrocketed to more than 1.18 billion in 2020, an increase of over 22% compared with 2019’s levels.

-Omnichannel merchants are looking to do more than just sell on every channel available to them.
-Instead, they want to create seamless shopping experiences, regardless of whether a customer is shopping on the Web, via an app or in a brick-and-mortar location.
-So omnichannel e-commerce focuses on fusing online and offline channels into a singular shopping experience with a consistent look and feel.
+Omnichannel businesses are looking to do more than just sell on every channel available to them.
+Instead, they want to create seamless shopping experiences, regardless of whether a customer is shopping on the web, via an app or in a brick-and-mortar location.
+So omnichannel ecommerce focuses on fusing online and offline channels into a singular shopping experience with a consistent look and feel.

-For example, 50% of customers want to be able to order a product via an app and pick it up in a brick-and-mortar store — and omnichannel e-commerce can deliver on that.
-And customers who can get this experience are more likely to be more loyal: Omnichannel businesses retain an average of 89% of customers, compared with 33% of businesses with multichannel strategies.
+For example, 90% of customers desire the buy online, pickup in store (BOPIS) customer experience.
+Omnichannel ecommerce can deliver.
+Customers are more likely to be loyal as a result.
+Omnichannel businesses retain an average of 89% of customers, compared with 46% of businesses with multichannel strategies.

-While the Internet has made it easier to complete daily tasks, like shopping, banking and booking vacations, it’s also made it easier for fraudsters to carry out their cybercrimes.
-Some of the most common online scams include phishing, disaster relief scams and lottery winner scams.
-Unsuspecting customers are asked for —and often release — personal data that’s then used to make fraudulent purchases.
+While the internet has made it easier to complete daily tasks, like shopping, banking and booking vacations, it’s also made it easier for fraudsters to carry out their cybercrimes.
+Some of the most common online scams include phishing, account takeover (ATO) [JB10] fraud, card-not-present (CNP) fraud, pandemic-related fraud and gift card fraud.

-Payment fraud refers to any fraudulent transaction a criminal executes that results in stealing a victim’s money, property or sensitive data.
-While traditional fraud prevention controls used to be enough to prevent payment fraud, but fraudsters have gotten smarter and more practiced.
+Payment fraud refers to any fraudulent transaction a criminal executes which results in stealing a victim’s money, property or sensitive data.
+Traditional fraud prevention controls were once enough to prevent payment fraud, but fraudsters have gotten smarter and more practiced.
 Businesses need a comprehensive fraud prevention strategy that includes machine learning, data analytics and secondary review.

-With 86% of websites at risk of being hacked or compromised, merchants can’t take a chance with sensitive customer data getting into the hands of cybercriminals.
-That’s why every merchant handling payment cards must follow the 12 control objectives established by the Payment Card Industry (PCI) Security Standards Council.
+Since the pandemic, the number of cybercrimes has increased 300%, from about 1,000 cases to between 3,000 and 4,000 cases each day.
+That’s why every business handling payment cards must follow the 12 control objectives established by the Payment Card Industry (PCI) Security Standards Council.
 These objectives include security measures like:

 - Installing and maintaining firewalls to protect cardholder data